Songs That Don’t Mean What You Think They Mean

 According to Country Daily, the song’s writer, Jim Steinman, wrote “Total Eclipse of the Heart” as a musical version of Nosferatu.
 “If anyone listens to the lyrics, they’re really like vampire lines.
 It’s all about the darkness, the power of darkness and love’s place in the dark,” Steinman said.

-- What it sounds like: A song about a rebellious nun
+• What it sounds like: A love ballad

 6 “Barracuda” – Heart